 The Rolex Daytona is one of the most coveted watches out there.
-Initially, Rolex struggled to sell this line of watches, but as time passed the Daytona grew to legendary status.
+When it was launched in the 1960’s, Rolex struggled to sell this line of watches, but as time passed the Daytona grew to legendary status.
 In fact, Paul Newman’s Daytona held the record for the most expensive watch ever sold at an auction for many years.
 These timepieces are in serious demand.

 Rolex Daytona Price by Variation